tupian-language-resources/bororo/README.md

 ## How to cite

-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using.

 ## Description